Decreasing 47 by 24 Percent: A complete walkthrough

 - Confusing percentage decrease with simple subtraction: Remember that percentage decrease involves subtracting a fraction of the original number, not simply subtracting the percentage itself.

-- Incorrect decimal conversion: Always ensure that you correctly convert percentages to their decimal equivalents before performing calculations.
+- Incorrect decimal conversion: Always confirm that you correctly convert percentages to their decimal equivalents before performing calculations.

 - Calculation errors: Double-check your calculations to avoid simple arithmetic errors.